sebbanwalker/sebbanwalker/README.md

 Tech is constantly evolving, and so am I. I love diving into new technologies, improving my existing skill set, and finding new ways to build better, faster, and more intuitive applications.
 I read weekly newsletters across different domains to learn about new frameworks, runtimes, updates in the tech field in general.

-# What am I working on right now/close to completing?
+# What am I working on right now?

 * New 2024 Portfolio
 * Two frontend applications and one fullstack application